rdocking/stat540-2014-docking-rod/seminar_03/seminar_03_lattice_ggplot2/seminar_03_lattice_ggplot2.md

 > Now we can make the previous plot with more canonical lattice syntax, i.e. this workflow and way of thinking will serve you better in the future:

-(*Note - above, we've put eggBomb and poisonFang into a new varaible, geneExpe*)
+(*Note - above, we've put eggBomb and poisonFang into a new varaible, geneExp*)

 ```r